stephengold/Minie/README.md

    (See the fix list below.)
  + Due to its shorter release cycle, future features and bug fixes will probably appear first in Minie.
- + Minie uses automated testing that reduce the risk of regressions and new bugs.
+ + Minie uses automated testing to reduce the risk of regressions and new bugs.
  + Minie's classes are better encapsulated, with fewer public/protected fields and less aliasing of small objects like vectors.
 This reduces the risk of accidentally corrupting its internal data structures.